y0S6m1sP/Recipe/README.md

 # Recipe

-Recipe is a multi-module app build with MVI architecture and Jetpack Compose.
+Recipe is a multi-module app build with MVVM architecture and Jetpack Compose.

 ## Feature